-The camera slowly, omniously creeps its way down a sleekly modern elevator shaft, to the sounds of an equally foreboding musical score, before coming to a complete stop when the title of the film flashes onscreen... and then it quickly resumes its seemingly endless downward path, at a much faster rate this time, as the music takes on a far more exciting, energetic tempo, setting not only the stage for the opening scene of Jan de Bont's Speed, but also the style and pacing of the upcoming film as a whole; just like the camera (and soon an elevator, then a bus, then a train...), this film is almost always accelerating non-stop, a new stunt, story development, or crisis always coming immediately after the previous one, an approach that, on paper, sounds like it should be rather tedious and tiresome to experience for 2 full hours, but in de Bont's sure, skilled filmmaking hands, results in Speed being one of the better Action movies of the 90's, and just one of the best (possibly the best, to be honest) "non-stop action" Action movie in cinematic history.
+We slowly, omniously creep our way down a sleekly modern elevator shaft, to the sounds of an equally foreboding musical score, before coming to a complete stop when the title of the film flashes onscreen... and then quickly resuming our seemingly endless downward path, at a much faster rate this time, as the music takes on a far more exciting, energetic tempo, setting not only the stage for the opening scene of Jan de Bont's Speed, but also the style and pacing of the upcoming film as a whole; just like the camera (and soon an elevator, then a bus, then a train...), this film is almost always accelerating non-stop, a new stunt, story development, or crisis always coming immediately after the previous one, an approach that, on paper, sounds like it should be rather tedious and tiresome to experience for 2 full hours, but in de Bont's sure, skilled filmmaking hands, results in Speed being one of the better Action movies of the 90's, and just one of the best (possibly the best, to be honest) "non-stop action" Action movie in cinematic history.

 The film's now-legendary (and admittedly ludicrous) high-concept story is fueled a mad bomber (a gleefully scenery-chewing Dennis Hopper) holding an elevator full of innocent people hostage with a remote-triggered bomb, and, once that scheme's run its course, then holding a bus full of innocent people hostage with a bomb that automatically goes off if the vehicle dips below 50 MPH (aka the part of the film everyone remembers first), and, once that scheme's run its course, hijacking a subway train in an attempt to escape with his ill-gotten ransom money (the film might as well have been marketed as a sequel to Planes, Trains, And Automobiles, and called Elevators, Buses, And Subways).
 Like I said before, the plot of Speed is completely ludicrous, not just in the implausibility of the bomber's individual schemes, not just in the sheer amount of them that he pulls off in just a few days, but in the way that every one of them has a fallback plan once they've inevitably been foiled, as well as in the almost-Nostradamus level of foresight he plans them with, a craftiness that would make Simon Gruber himself green with mad-genius envy.